ws1000/configure-ad/README.md

 <h1>Active Directory - Prerequisites and Installation</h1>
-This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />
+This tutorial outlines the prerequisites and installation of Active Directory.<br />

 <h2>Environments and Technologies Used</h2>